michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0016.md

 - n: good-natured tolerance of delay or incompetence
 - n: a card game played by one person
 ### Family
+- patience: patiences+
+- impatience: impatiences
+- impatient: impatience, impatienter, impatiently
+- inpatient: inpatients
-patience: patiences+;impatience: impatiences;impatient: impatience, impatienter, impatiently;inpatient: inpatients;patient: impatient, inpatient, patience, patiently, patients
+- patient: impatient, inpatient, patience, patiently, patients
 ### Examples
 - "Please be advised, @CustomsBorder outage is nationwide.
 They are working to restore.
 Thanks for your patience," Miami International Airport said on its Twitter feed.
 - It’s not impossible to do well, but you need the right equipment and probably some patience.